val-town/vt/README.md

 √ Successfully pushed local changes
 ```

-Now, if we return to our browser we can see that an http val has been created.
+Now, if we return to our browser we can see that an http Val has been created.
 It's erroring, let's fix that.
 Write a simple handler to the file:

 ```ts